cowtowncoder/java-uuid-generator/README.md

 * JDK has included `java.util.UUID` since 1.4, but omits generation methods (esp. time/location based ones), has sub-standard performance for many operations and implements comparison in useless way
 * [ohannburkard.de UUID generator](http://johannburkard.de/software/uuid/)

+Note that although some packages claim to be faster than others, it is not clear whether:

+1. Claims have been properly verified (or, if they have, can be independently verified), AND
+2. It is not likely that performance differences truly matter: JUG, for example, can generate a millions of UUID per second per core (sometimes hitting the theoretical limit of 10 million per second), and it seems unlikely that generation will be bottleneck for about any use case

+so it is often best to choose based on stability of packages and API.